Vancouver Internet

 Internet Speed Guide for Vancouver Homes

-Light use, 1-2 people, browsing, email, basic streaming50-100 MbpsBudget cable plan, TekSavvy, oxio, Lightspeed, Can-Com, or entry TELUS/Rogers plan
+Light use, 1-2 people, browsing, email, basic streaming50-100 MbpsEntry TELUS/Rogers plan, Novus lower tier if building qualifies, or a budget reseller

-Work from home with video calls, file sharing, and cloud backups300-500 Mbps+TELUS PureFibre, Novus, FibreStream, or Rogers if fibre is unavailable
+Work from home with video calls, file sharing, and cloud backups300-500 Mbps+TELUS PureFibre, Novus, FibreStream/Beanfield, then Rogers if fibre is unavailable

-Gaming household where latency and stability matter500 Mbps+ fibre preferredTELUS PureFibre, Novus, FibreStream, then Rogers as a fallback
+Gaming household where latency and stability matter500 Mbps+ fibre preferredTELUS PureFibre, Novus, FibreStream/Beanfield, then Rogers as a fallback

-Power users with 4K streaming, large uploads, creators, or many connected devices1 Gbps+Novus 1 Gig/2.5 Gig, TELUS PureFibre 1 Gig or faster, Rogers 1.5 Gig where available
+Power users with 4K streaming, large uploads, creators, or many connected devices1 Gbps+Novus 1 Gig/2.5 Gig where the building supports it, TELUS PureFibre 1 Gig or faster, Rogers 1.5 Gig where available

 Pro tip: If your speed test is poor over Wi-Fi, test near the router and by Ethernet before upgrading your plan.
 Use our Canadian internet speed test guide, then compare your result with how much internet speed you actually need.